thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/EncryptedScroll.md

       return v4 - __readfsqword(0x28u);
     }

-we have a string, which goes under certain operation and then is compared with our input, i have written a python script to reverse that operation and get us the flag!
+We have a string, which goes under certain operation and then is compared with our input, I have written a python script to reverse that operation and get us the flag!

     enc = list('IUC|t2nqm4`gm5h`5s2uin4u2d~')